-- C.1.1 The requirements and procedures described in this Annex apply to all modules of the Athlete Biological Passport except where expressly stated or implied by the context. - C.1.2 These processes shall be administered and managed by an Athlete Passport Management Unit on behalf of the Passport Custodian.
-The Athlete Passport Management Unit will initially review profiles to facilitate targeting recommendations for the Passport Custodian when appropriate or refer to the Experts as required.
-Management and communication of the biological data, Athlete Passport Management Unit reporting and Expert reviews shall be recorded in ADAMS and be shared by the Passport Custodian with other Anti-Doping Organizations with Testing Authority over the Athlete to coordinate further Passport Testing as appropriate.
-A key element for Athlete Biological Passport management and communication is the Athlete Passport Management Unit report in ADAMS, which provides an overview of the current status of the Athlete's Passport including the latest targeting recommendations and a summary of the Expert reviews. - C.1.3 This Annex describes a step-by-step approach to the review of an Athlete's Passport: - The review begins with the application of the Adaptive Model. - b) In case of an Atypical Passport Finding or when the Athlete Passport Management Unit considers that a review is otherwise justified, an Expert conducts an initial review and returns an evaluation based on the information available at that time. - c) In case of a "Likely doping" initial review, the Passport is then subjected to a review by three (3) Experts including the Expert who conducted the initial review. - d) In case of a "Likely doping" consensus of the three (3) Experts, the process continues with the creation of an Athlete Biological Passport Documentation Package. - e) An Adverse Passport Finding is reported by the Athlete Passport Management Unit to the Passport Custodian if the Experts' opinion is maintained after review of all information available at that stage, including the Athlete Biological Passport Documentation Package. - f) The Athlete is notified of the Adverse Passport Finding and offered the opportunity to provide explanations. - g) If after review of the explanations provided by the Athlete, the Experts maintain their unanimous conclusion that it is highly likely that the Athlete Used a Prohibited Substance or a Prohibited Method, an anti-doping rule violation is asserted against the Athlete by the Passport Custodian.
+C.1.1 The requirements and procedures described in this Annex apply to all modules of the Athlete Biological Passport except where expressly stated or implied by the context.

+- C.1.3 This Annex describes a step-by-step approach to the review of an Athlete's Passport: - a) The review begins with the application of the Adaptive Model. - b) In case of an Atypical Passport Finding or when the Athlete Passport Management Unit considers that a review is otherwise justified, an Expert conducts an initial review and returns an evaluation based on the information available at that time. - c) In case of a "Likely doping" initial review, the Passport is then subjected to a review by three (3) Experts including the Expert who conducted the initial review. - d) In case of a "Likely doping" consensus of the three (3) Experts, the process continues with the creation of an Athlete Biological Passport Documentation Package. - e) An Adverse Passport Finding is reported by the Athlete Passport Management Unit to the Passport Custodian if the Experts' opinion is maintained after review of all information available at that stage, including the Athlete Biological Passport Documentation Package. - f) The Athlete is notified of the Adverse Passport Finding and offered the opportunity to provide explanations. - g) If after review of the explanations provided by the Athlete, the Experts maintain their unanimous conclusion that it is highly likely that the Athlete Used a Prohibited Substance or a Prohibited Method, an anti-doping rule violation is asserted againstassertedagainst the Athlete by the Passport Custodian.